dashpradeep99/docker-complete-tutorial/6-networking.md

 ```
 ![](images/tut6-step1.png)

-## Step 2: Configure the engines to use key-value store
+## Task 2: Configure the engines to use key-value store

-On **node-1,node-2,and node-3**, reconfigure the Docker daemon options listen on TCP port 2375 and to use the Consul k/v store created in Step 1.
+On **node-1,node-2,and node-3**, reconfigure the Docker daemon options listen on TCP port 2375 and to use the Consul k/v store created in Task 1.

-To do so, edit `/etc/default/docker` file and ensure to add the following:
+**Step 1:**  edit `/etc/default/docker` file and ensure to add the following:

 `DOCKER_OPTS="-H tcp://0.0.0.0:2375 -H unix:///var/run/docker.sock --cluster-store=consul://<NODE-0-PRIVATE-IP>:8500/network --cluster-advertise=eth0:2375"`

-Then you need to restart the engine for these settings to take effect:
+**Step 2:**  Restart the engine for these settings to take effect:

 `sudo service docker restart`

-Ensure that the engine restarts successfully:
+**Step 3:**  Ensure that the engine restarts successfully:

 ```
 # docker ps
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-## Step 3: Create the "RED" overlay Network
+## Task 3: Create the "RED" overlay Network

 Now that the three nodes are configured to use the k/v store, you can create an overlay network on any node and it will be distributed to all the nodes.